SAP-samples/sap-tech-bytes/README.md

 - [2021-05-03-serverless-sap-fiori-apps-kyma-runtime](https://github.com/SAP-samples/sap-tech-bytes/tree/2021-05-03-serverless-sap-fiori-apps-kyma-runtime) by [IObert](https://github.com/IObert)

 ## Recent Blog Posts
+- [SAP Tech Bytes: HANA Client Tools for JavaScript Developers - Part 2 Promises](https://blogs.sap.com/?p=1519693) by Thomas Jung (Tue Apr 05 2022)
+  - Introduction In the previous blog post in this series, we took a deep look at the two major different JavaScript modules that act as HANA Clients: @sap/hana-client and hdb.
+Architectural differences aside, let&#x27;s return to that sample usage of the @sap/hana-client we saw at the end of the previous blog ...
 - [SAP Tech Bytes: HANA Client Tools for JavaScript Developers - Part 1 hana-client vs hdb](https://blogs.sap.com/?p=1516535) by Thomas Jung (Mon Apr 04 2022)
   - Introduction If you are a JavaScript developer then you have multiple options and frameworks for connecting to and working with SAP HANA databases.
 It’s easy to be overwhelmed with too many options, some of which even seem to be overlapping in functionality.
 In this blog post series, I’d like to ...
 - [SAP Tech Bytes: Running a UI5 app with an express server and deploying it to Cloud Foundry](https://blogs.sap.com/?p=1493427) by Nicolai Geburek (Fri Feb 18 2022)